pswaux/programming-principles-practice-cpp/README.md

   $ make p8_01 p8_04 // builds file(s) individually
   $ make clean       // cleans all executables

-  Default build is release (with DNDEBUG flag).
+  Default build mode is release (with DNDEBUG flag).
 Debug mode can be activated by either modifying the Makefile or calling the make with the mode option;

   $ make mode=debug            // builds all files with -g flag